-- 1 A student may appeal: - against his mark in the course assessed on the grounds of a clerical error, - if the School has varied from its stated Assessment Policy. - 2 No appeal may be entered against marks allocated for a particular task or piece of work. - 3 A student who wishes to appeal must do so in writing.
-These appeals must be submitted through the Deputy Principal concerned.
-Details of methods of appeal are available from the Principal. - 4 An appeal panel will be formed as required at the time of appeal.
-The panel will consist of any three of the following: - Principal - Deputy Principals - The Head Teacher of the Faculty
+- 1 A student may appeal: - against his mark in the course assessed on the grounds of a clerical error, - if the School has varied from its stated Assessment Policy. - 2 No appeal may be entered against marks allocated for a particular task or piece of work. - A student who wishes to appeal must do so in writing.
+These appeals must be submitted through the relevant Deputy Principal.
+Details of methods of appeal are available from the Deputy Principal. - 4 An appeal panel will be formed as required at the time of appeal.
+The panel will consist of any three of the following: - Principal - Deputy Principals - Faculty Head Teacher

-In conducting a review, NESA requires the panel to ascertainwhether:
+In conducting a review, NESA requires the panel to ascertain whether: